gbenroscience/ParserNG/LATEST.md

+### ParserNG 3.0.0 is out on maven-central!
+1. GPU bulk evaluator(CUDA and OpenCL) comes to ParserNG with MemorySegments and zero dependencies; no JNI hell.
+2. SIMDEngineEvaluator with MemorySegments also and SIMDCommandTurboEvaluator from ParserNG Enterprise now open-sourced and released with version 3.0.0
+3. Nth-order Automatic Differentiation, A fresh symbolic differentiator and a resilient numerical integrator, fronted by a symbolic integrator to expand the range of numerically integrable functions
+4. Conditionals; if, &&, || implemented all the way from parser frontend to all backends(std evaluator, 2 turbo scalar evaluators and 1 turbo matrix evaluator, bulk evaluators(vector simd and auto-vectorization type) and GPU bulk evaluator)

 ### ParserNG 2.0.7 is out on maven-central!
-Full migration of all inbuilt functions and UDFs to the Vector API(not stats functions), leading to 2.0x to 20x speedup in bulk evaluations
+Full migration of all inbuilt functions and UDFs to the Vector API(not stats functions), leading to 2.0x to 14x speedup in bulk evaluations

 ### ParserNG 2.0.6 is out on maven-central!